aji2256/vas175/README.md

 Discord.js - 12.5.3

 ## How to configure
-Instructions for setting up project
+1.Clone project

+2.Change directory to Dr.Bot

+3.install Libraries
 ## How to Run
 Instructions for running